inclusive-design/website-cities/content/hackathon/prd/augmented-reality-park-feedback.md

 1. Visual and audio component; you should hear an indicator when you’re in view of something
 1. Interaction for further information (“shake to hear more”)
 1. A call to action: send an email, make a call, notify responsible persons
-1. Be aware of where the users is located and include in action / report
+1. Be aware of where the user is located and include in action / report
 1. We assume that the user will have a phone or tablet here.

 ## This prototype could optionally include